 I’ve been struck by how little is written about being a great Scrum Master.
 There have been a stack of articles written about Scaling Agile and many great technical books, but very little on playing individual roles well.
-The Scrum Master Tales are intend to fill this gap.
+Scrum By Example is intend to fill this gap.

 Cast of Characters